UpperMoon0/TTS-Provider/README.md

 The TTS Provider supports a unified speaker ID system across different models.
 You can use the same integer speaker IDs (0-3) regardless of which model you're using.

-- **Simple usage**: Just provide a speaker ID as an integer (0-3), and it will be automatically mapped to the appropriate voice based on the model being used.
+- **Simple usage**: Just provide a speaker ID as an integer, and it will be automatically mapped to the appropriate voice based on the model being used.
 - **Cross-model consistency**: The same speaker IDs work with both Sesame CSM and Edge TTS models.

 ### Speaker ID Reference Table